Jadams314/MidtermProject/README.md

 * noun
 (in ancient Greece) a public open space used for assemblies and markets.
-* Agora is a space for
+* Agora is a space for Buying and selling items to your neighbors
 ---

 ## Technologies Used